 Have a helper start the car while you check voltage or use the capture function of the meter if applicable.

-Voltage for even a moment and your all good, missing voltage, check wiring open back to the PCM (Power-train Control Unit).
+Voltage for even a moment and your all good, missing voltage, check to wire open back to the PCM (Power-train Control Unit).

 Faulty injector winding

 Remove the wiring block connector.
-Set the meter to resistance and check your Ohms reading, an OL reading means the injector winding is open.
-A resistance reading between 12-16 ohms is normal, but check the resistance value on neighbouring injectors and note a large difference suggests a faulty injector internal circuit.
+Set the meter to resistance and check your Ohms reading.
+An OL reading means the injector winding is open.
+A resistance reading between 12-16 ohms is normal, but check the resistance value on neighboring injectors and note a large difference suggests a faulty injector internal circuit.

 Injector flow fault

 Testing flow is the most amount of work as the injectors need to be removed for spray pattern comparison and fuel volume.
-This test is dangerous, the fuel is pressurised and without proper test equipment risk of spilled gas and fire is real.
+This test is dangerous.
+The fuel is pressurized and without proper test equipment risk of spilled gas and fire is real.

-I’d skip this the fuel flow test for now, jump to checking compression.
-If compression test good, come back and explore the injector flow test.
+I’d skip this fuel flow test.
+For now, jump to checking compression.
+If the compression test is good, come back and explore the injector flow test.